by Meghan Fitzgerald

 Noticing creates the positive effect of activating all your senses.
 How brightly colored is this mushroom?
 How does the clear and crisp air feel on your face?
 What does the crunch of the dried leaves under your feet sound like?
 Engaging multiple senses not only helps bring you into the present, but it also plays a big role in brain development.

 While noticing is one key element of practicing gratitude, communication is the other.
 Expressing what you’re thankful for encourages the use of rich language.
-We often use marvelous descriptors in this sharing, exposing kids to vivid vocabulary and eventually giving them a forum to use it themselves.
+We often use marvelous descriptors in this sharing, exposing kids to rich vocabulary words and giving them a forum to use those kinds of words themselves.

 And using that expressive, positive language to describe the world -- emphasizing the good -- greatly influences how we experience our lives.
 If you want to find reasons to despair, the world will not disappoint you.
 But when you are oriented toward gratitude, you benefit from your own self-fulfilling prophecy, constantly reinforcing that the world is good.
 Darn good.